silverfs/wikijs-datadump/manuals/cybersec/BoK.md

 ## Introductionary Info

-- I've written an IT Risk Analysis with some threat examples which you can find [here](/manuals/cybersec/BoK/analysis).
+I've written an IT Risk Analysis with some threat examples which you can find [here](/manuals/cybersec/BoK/analysis).
 They'll give some more understanding about the theoretical approach.
-Other examples apart from the ones used for the risk analysis will be provided
+Other examples apart from the ones used for the risk analysis will be provided.

 To provide some basic understanding about the subjects, I will provide examples about cybercrime cases in order for me and the readers to familiarize ourselves with cyber crime cases.
 All these cases, including my personal views are available [here](/manuals/cybersec/BoK/lerd).